 - Do not use sequential letters or numbers (e.g. “qwerty”, “1234”).

-LinkedIn allows you to generate passwords even without a login – click here to access the LinkedIn password generator.
+LastPass allows you to generate passwords even without a login – click here to access the LastPass password generator.
 You can set the length, customise your password needs and change the type of password offered if the characters aren’t suitable.

 Now, it’s time to save your online account passwords to your LastPass vault.
 The fastest way to do it is by visiting the website and log in as usual.
 Click “Add,” once LastPass prompts you.
 Alternatively, you may click the LastPass icon from your browser and choose the option to “Add Item.”
 Select “Password,” fill out the form and then hit “Save.”

 That’s it!
 You’re good to go.
 The next time you log in, LastPass will auto-fill the form for you.
 It may request your master password regularly – make sure your master password is one you can remember and do not rely on LastPass to provide it to you!

 The LastPass browser extension, desktop, and mobile versions are free to use.
 To unlock more features, paid plans are also available (Premium, Families, Teams, Enterprise, MFA and Identity) to choose from.

 There is an excellent function in LastPass to be able to share passwords.
 For those that use LastPass for business, you could create a shared folder or you have the ability to share.